 TRO™ Process Implementation Under Way

-- Plans to add MFT drying sites annually for the next three years resulting in increased capacity to process tailings fines.
+- advanced plans to add MFT drying sites annually for the next three years resulting in increased capacity to process tailings fines.

-The first phase of the project to implement the TROTM process is expected to be completed in the first quarter of 2012, with the second phase slated for completion by year-end 2012.
+The first phase of the project to implement the TRO™ process was completed in 2012 with the second phase scheduled to be completed by the end of 2013.

 Learn more about Directive 74 at the ERCB website

 The TRO™ process is changing how Suncor manages tailings at its mine, which processes 180 million tonnes of oil sand annually and ingests about 50,000 tonnes of fine clays per day.

 TRO™ technology development, regulatory approval and commercial implementation have already enabled Suncor to cancel plans for five additional tailings ponds at its existing mine operations.
 In the years ahead, Suncor also expects to reduce the number of tailings ponds at its present mine site from eight to just two, shrinking the total land area covered by the ponds by approximately 80%.